 - Long-Lost Relative: He is the eldest brother of both Ouri and Heirin who was swept away by the storm created by Ajagara.

-- Innocent Fanservice Boy: Though he's aware of how humans handle nudity he's quick to try to strip out of his clothing whenever possible.
+- Shameless Fanservice Guy: Though he's aware of how humans handle nudity, he's quick to try to strip out of his clothing whenever possible.
 He at least gives the party a warning before he does so.

 - Big Good: How she's seen by her subjects.
 The truth is more complicated.

-- Black and White Insanity: Another sign of her Villainous Breakdown.
+- Black-and-White Insanity: Another sign of her Villainous Breakdown.
 The more the game progresses, the more she locks herself into a scary denial of complexity, believing everyone who doesnt blindly agree to stay with her in Lunarosse is a selfish villain.
 Secretly, it's because she's terrified of being forced out of her Happy Place.

 - Bratty Half-Pint/Psychopathic Womanchild: At heart, Corlia remains a child who refuses to accept the fact that things change and that she has to grow up, move on with her life and accept the fact that the friends she had back at the summer camp have their own lives as well and can't play her game forever.
 After she starts to lose her control of the events, her reactions become more and more childish.
 She grows out of it in the Golden Path.